mschnizlein/mmg434_bioinformatics/README.md

-# Files for MMG 434 Course
+# Files and data for bioinformatics portion of the Winter 2023 semester of MMG 434 (Michigan State University)